Sunday, March 31, 2013

 My perception is that most people have a similar reaction to these commercials as I did; cute.
 Out of the mouths of babes, kind of truths.
 The old proverb, you learned everything you needed for life in kindergarten.
 I guess it plays on our belief that there are simple answers to the complicated aspects of life.
 Chances are, most people do not think anything more of these ads.
 Perhaps that is the issue that needs to be addressed; why don't we think beyond the obvious, but that is grist for another blog.

-My focus here is the belief that bigger is better.
-There is ample evidence that the forces behind the tea party phenomenon and the concept that drives the attacks on the size and influence of the federal government have life because of the belief that bigger is not better.
-That we need a smaller federal government, a decreasing influence by the government over our lives.
-I understand this viewpoint when it comes to all of us being more self-reliant, and less dependent on our government for food and shelter.
-What can we do for ourselves should be our first thought as opposed to what can I get from someone else, especially Uncle Sam.
-Safety nets used as a bridge between jobs, or to attain medical services when need outstrips resources, or to improve the daily lives of children whose only crime was to be born in the wrong economic circumstances, should be just that, safety nets, not a way of life.
 Scamming as a way to earn one's living, whether the victim be an elderly neighbor or uneducated immigrant or government agency is wrong.
 My problem with less government is that some forces behind this push are doing so, not because they believe what I have detailed above, but because they seek a free hand to conduct their business in any fashion they feel will deliver the biggest profit.
 Regulations that keep them from polluting our air and water as a matter of convenience become the target but always cached in the all American axiom that what is good for business, helps America.

 What seems odd about the bigger is not better when it comes to government crowd, is that they don't seem to apply that same patriotic fervor in the area of business?

 When one huge corporation merges with another, generally speaking the stock of both companies goes up.
-The business perspective says that duplications of effort, whether in the area of accounting or transportation or sales, will be eliminated, thereby reducing costs, thereby increasing profits.
+The business perspective says that duplication of effort, whether in the area of accounting or transportation or sales, will be eliminated, thereby reducing costs, thereby increasing profits.
 In other words, jobs eliminated means a stronger bottom line.
 Is this good for America?

 If a town changes from one with dozens of small businesses on main street to one with a Walmart superstore, does that improve the community?
 Do the previous store owners now work at Walmart for lower pay, less benefits, and less job satisfaction?
 Is bigger better merely because prices are lower?

 Is the tenet, what is good for business, good for America true, if the business employs low wage labor selling imported products made by even lower wage labor?
-Of if that same business demands low margin pricing from its vendors regardless of the fact that those vendors must now reduce cost, frequently labor costs of its own employees, to provide that price?
+Of if that same business demands low margin pricing from its vendors regardless of the fact that those vendors must now reduce cost, frequently labor costs, of its own employees, to provide that price?

 And what do we do when those same big businesses, those that promote less government in the form of less regulation yet also demand special tax breaks for moving their company into a state or community in exchange for the promise of jobs?
 Does this not place the concept of competition in the free enterprise system on its ear if they are rigging the contest by having tax advantages that their smaller competitors do not?
 And, if they can make a corporate decision to limits hours to less than 30 to reduce the cost of benefits, does this not improve their bottom line by passing the burden of their employees medical insurance needs to both their employees and the government agencies which will need to supplement those costs?
 How much does the success of a company like Walmart cost the American economy in government assistance for its employees, and suppressed wages for its employees and those of its vendors?